 Testing the Combination of New Anti-cancer Drug Nedisertib With Avelumab and Radiation Therapy for Advanced/Metastatic Solid Tumors and Hepatobiliary Malignancies

-a study on Cholangiocarcinoma Gallbladder Carcinoma Malignant Solid Neoplasm Metastatic Gallbladder Carcinoma Metastatic Malignant Solid Neoplasm Refractory Gallbladder Carcinoma Refractory Malignant Solid Neoplasm Gallbladder Cancer Solid Tumor
+a study on Cholangiocarcinoma Locally Advanced Gallbladder Carcinoma Locally Advanced Malignant Solid Neoplasm Metastatic Gallbladder Carcinoma Metastatic Malignant Solid Neoplasm Refractory Gallbladder Carcinoma Refractory Malignant Solid Neoplasm Gallbladder Cancer Unresectable Gallbladder Carcinoma Unresectable Malignant Solid Neoplasm Solid Tumor

 This phase I/II trial studies the best dose and side effects of nedisertib and to see how well it works with avelumab and hypofractionated radiation therapy in treating patients with solid tumors and hepatobiliary malignancies that have spread to other places in the body (advanced/metastatic).
 Nedisertib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Immunotherapy with monoclonal antibodies, such as avelumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Hypofractionated radiation therapy delivers higher doses of radiation therapy over a shorter period of time and may kill more tumor cells and have fewer side effects.
 Giving nedisertib in combination with avelumab and hypofractionated radiation therapy may work better than other standard chemotherapy, hormonal, targeted, or immunotherapy medicines available in treating patients with solid tumors and hepatobiliary malignancies.